annie2010/Terraform-1/exercises/02/README.md

 }
 ```

+<div style="page-break-after: always;"></div>

-*Note: We don't have to have a variables.tf file–we could just as well put all variables, resources,
+*(Note: We don't have to have a variables.tf file–we could just as well put all variables, resources,
 outputs, etc. into one file, but it's considered best practice to maintain different files for variables,
-outputs, and resources.*
+outputs, and resources.)*

-The name of the variable above would be `student_alias`.
+* The name of the variable above would be `student_alias`

 The possible properties of a variable: